How Can Books on Tape Improve Reading Speed and Reading Comprehension?

 Posted by Erica Warren on

 Listening to books on tape or to someone reading aloud can improve reading comprehension because the brain does not have to work on decoding the words but can simply focus on the content.
-But merely laying back and passively listening is not always the best approach, because it is easy for personal thoughts to interrupt the text content.
+But merely lying back and passively listening is not always the best approach, because it is easy for personal thoughts to interrupt the text content.
 Therefore, for this mode of learning to be most effective, it is best for the listener to do one of two things:

-Students listening to audiobooks
+Students listening to audiobooks Scan the text:

 Happy kids reading